 - You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which must be valid under applicable state law. - Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - You generally must use a network pharmacy to fill your prescription.
-(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's mail-order service.) - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
-(See Section 3, Your drugs need to be on the plan's "Drug List.") - Your drug must be used for a medically accepted indication.
+(See Section 2 in this chapter.)
+Or you can fill your prescription through the plan's mail-order service. - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the Drug List for short).
+(See Section 3 in this chapter.) - Your drug must be used for a medically accepted indication.
 A medically accepted indication is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
-(See Section 3 for more information about a medically accepted indication.)
+(See Section 3 in this chapter for more information about a medically accepted indication.) - Your drug may require approval before we will cover it.
+(See Section 4 in this chapter for more information about restrictions on your coverage.)